 BSEE Degree Requirements and Policies

-The EE Advising Office maintains a curriculum chart for each student in the Department (Chart for all students admitted before AUT09; Chart for AUT09 admits and beyond).
-This record shows each curriculum area as well as required courses within each area.
+The EE Advising Office maintains a curriculum chart for each student in the Department This record shows each curriculum area as well as required courses within each area.
 In addition, you may obtain a DARS (Degree Audit Reporting System) report via the MyUW option on the UW web page.
 Please note that DARS reports do not always accurately reflect fulfillment of degree requirements; if you have any questions about discrepancies, please contact the EE Advising Office.

 Requirements for the BSEE degree are distributed into twelve areas of study: